EmeraldLoc/sm_osx/README.md

 sm_osx is a launcher and compiler for the Super Mario 64 Pc Port.
 ### Is sm_osx completly free
 Yes
+### How can I get sm_osx
+Go to the Getting Started section of this page
+### How do I update
+Their is an auto updater in sm_osx, so if an update comes out, you will be alerted.
 ### It says I need to select a rom, where can I get one?
 You will need a nintendo 64 and a super mario 64 cartridge, from there, look up how to dump games from an n64.
 ### I have a rom, but it is not accepting it